What Katie's Fighting For:

 As a small business owner, I know the economic issues we face here in the North Country intimately.

-As your representative, I will work to free small businesses from the burden of paying for the expansion of healthcare as currently set up, and other hurdles so businesses can have the ability to pay employees a livable wage, advocate for increased access to micro-lending, and demand fairness of our tax code.
-Small businesses like my own should not be held to the same tax code as large corporations: I propose a graduated tax that takes into account scalability and size while assuring that access to micro-lending becomes a reality.
+As your representative, I will work to free small businesses from the burden of paying for their employee's health care, advocate for increased access to micro-lending to empower start ups and women entrepreneurs, and demand fairness in our tax code.
+Small businesses like my own should not be held to the same tax structure as large corporations: I propose a fair and graduated tax that takes into account scalability and size while assuring that access to micro-lending becomes a reality.
 It’s time to empower and value small business owners, employees, and entrepreneurs as the backbone of our local economy.

 Nearly 28 percent of North Country households and businesses are without broadband.
 With a rapidly increasing importance of digital communications, we are not maintaining competitiveness with the rest of the state.
 This inhibits not only small business owners and professionals, but children and students trying to compete in the digital age.